Have you ever taken the perfect vacation photo only to have it ruined by that man slurping his drink in the background?

 Once you have selected what you want to remove, click the large “Erase” button.
 The results are affected by the replacement and precision options you have chosen.

-I hope this article helps you out in removing unwanted objects from your photos.
+I hope you found this article helpful in removing unwanted objects from your photos.
 Feel free to share your thoughts on which apps worked for you, or leave any questions you might have!
-Maybe you can finally post that vacation photo you’ve been holding onto because of those tourists taking a selfie behind your face.